Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

 One can easily check that this field extension decomposes in a degree two unramified part $\mathbb{Q}_2(\sqrt{5})/\mathbb{Q}_2$, and a degree six completely ramified part given by $\mathbb{Q}_2(\sqrt[3]{1+i})/\mathbb{Q}_2$.
 Therefore, if we set $K=\mathbb{Q}_2(\sqrt[3]{1+i})$, we find that the Jacobians of any of the two previous examples are abelian surfaces with good, almost ordinary reduction at two, such that $\calA[2](\overline{K})$ are unramified but non-trivial as a $\Gamma_K$-module.\\

 Regarding other possible examples, Dąbrowski and Sadek \cite{Dabrowski2021GenusFields} computed a family of genus two curves with everywhere good reduction and almost ordinary reduction at two.
-Given $t\in \Z$ and $j(t)=20t-3$, they were able to prove that the genus two curve given by $\calC_{j(t)}: y^2+g(x)y=f(x)$ where
+We computed $400$ examples of their family and checked that in none of them, the associated Kummer surface has good reduction over the base field.\\